App-vNext/Polly/docs/advanced/telemetry.md

 ## Metrics

 The metrics are emitted under the `Polly` meter name.
 The subsequent sections provide insights into the metrics produced by Polly.
-Please note that any custom enriched dimensions are not depicted in the following tables.
+Please note that any custom enriched tags are not depicted in the following tables.

-Every telemetry event has the following dimensions:
+Every telemetry event has the following tags:

 - `pipeline_name`: Optional, comes from `ResiliencePipelineBuilder.Name`.
 - `pipeline_instance`: Optional, comes from `ResiliencePipelineBuilder.InstanceName`.
 - `strategy_name`: Optional, comes from `RetryStrategyOptions.Name`.

-The sample below demonstrates how to assign these dimensions:
+The sample below demonstrates how to assign these tags:

 <!-- snippet: telemetry-coordinates -->
 ```cs